rlucente-se-jboss/osx-ose-install/README.md

 Using oc CLI
 ------------

-For some reason, the resolver configuration in OSX is not working so the command:
+The resolver configuration in OSX is ignored by certain system calls used by go, so the following command will not work:

     oc login ose3-master.example.com:8443 --insecure-skip-tls-verify -u demo

-will fail.
-However, the following command with the IP address will
+However, this command with the IP address will work:
-work:

     oc login 192.168.23.140:8443 --insecure-skip-tls-verify -u demo